wattsworth/joule/docs/quick_start.rst

   </div>

-The URL of the interface is available in the module info:
+Restart Joule and confirm that the new module is active

 .. raw:: html